-Our farm is made up of two families, the Lanes and Whartons, both of which had been homesteading since 2009 in Knox County.
+Our farm is made up of five friends, the Lanes (Andy and Katie), the Whartons (Doug and Molly) and Kathy Neal.
+The Lanes and Whartons started off homesteading in 2009 in Knox County and Kathy has been gardening and cooking for years.
 In 2014 we made the decision to combine efforts and move to the Patterson family farm (Andy’s Grandparents) in Tuscarawas County.
 Here we hope to renew the land with natural and intentional farming practices.

 Andy and Katie Lane have been interested in quality local food for many years.
 Katie is a gardening fanatic.
 She loves to find all the interesting creatures that inhabit her garden spaces and strives to understand their role in the gardening ecosystem.
 Andy enjoys baking rustic breads, finding interesting uses for old junk, and planning the perennial cropping systems that will be on the farm.

 Doug and Molly Wharton’s love for farming started with learning about compost!
 Molly is a birth doula, lactation counselor and midwife, and will soon be attending births in the area.
 Doug is interested in woodworking.
 He is always on the farm working toward making the infrastructure more efficient and sustainable while also making sure the pigs are happy.

 Kathy Neal has always been passionate about gardening, canning, and wholesome food.
 Kathy is also a skilled ceramic artist and is working on building a studio for her work on the farm.

 Together with our children we are turning our lives toward the land and creating a farm that can produce delicious, abundant food.
 Our work in many ways is difficult but it has been made easier with the support from the farmers around us and those that came before us.